Are You Contributing To "Swimmer Pollution"?

 So, what can we do about this?
 We can stop buying sunscreen with these chemicals.
 There are many mineral based physical sunscreens that offer the same protection without the harmful chemicals!

-Click on the link below to see some safer sunscreen options for sale on Amazon.
-(Just think, if these chemicals are bad for ocean life, can we be sure that they are even safe for our bodies)?
+Here are some options for Oxybenzone-free sunscreen on Amazon.
+(If these chemicals are bad for ocean life, how can we be sure that they are even safe for humans)?
 Let us know your thoughts in the comments below!